mx2913/funkwhale/docs/installation/debian.rst

 Create an admin account
 -----------------------

-You can then create your first user account:
+Using the virtualenv created before, create your first user account:

 .. code-block:: shell